ioncakephper/sidebar-navigation-model/README.md

 ## 📄 License

 Released under the [MIT License](LICENSE).
-Use it freely in commercial and open source projects.
+Use it freely in commercial and open-source projects.

 ---